 Private Criminal Investigations

-The hiring of a private investigator for private criminal investigations is sometimes necessary when caught up in or accused of an act of crime, whether personally or through business.
-The usual process of reporting a crime is done through the local police agencies or law enforcement, who are then obliged to start an investigation based on someone’s statement to them.
+Using a private investigator for criminal investigations is sometimes necessary when caught up in or accused of a crime, whether personally or through business.
+The usual process of reporting a crime is done through the local police agencies or law enforcement, who are then obliged to start a formal investigation.

 - A corporate business wants to investigate a crime internally so as not to harm their public reputation and cause their market share price to drop.